-The requirements similar to those for the housing cover described in Section 9.1 in this guideline are to be applied to the light source cover.
+The requirements similar to those for the housing cover set in 9.1 are to be applied to the light source cover.

-Remark: In the case where due to the size or design of the product, placing the indication that represents "Don't open/disassemble" to both the housing cover and light source cover is impractical, the indication that represents "Don't open/disassemble set." should be placed on either the housing cover or the light source cover.
-In this case, it is desirable to seal the cover without the notice with security seal, etc.
+In the case where due to the size or design of the product, placing the indication that represents "Don't open/disassemble" to both the housing cover and light source cover is impractical, the indication that

-9.2.2 In the case where users are permitted to replace the light source unit so as not to turn on the light source.
+9.2.2 In the case where users are permitted to replace the light source unit

-- (a) Depending on the class, the label for the access panel by class listed in Table 6.1.2 in this guideline should be placed on the light source cover. - (b) As for the fixing means of the light source cover, the structure where users are able to open it easily is acceptable; however, in the case of opening the light source cover, it is to be designed
+- a) Depending on the class, the label for the access panel by class listed in Table 6 shall be placed on the light source cover. - b) As for the fixing means of the light source cover, the structure where users are able to open it easily is acceptable; however, in the case of opening the light source cover, it is to be designed so as not to turn on the light source.